 Work with world-class faculty, including theorists, observers and instrumentalists, on NASA- and NSF-funded projects, to discover new planets, trace the evolution of stars and galaxies, explore the origin and development of the universe, build space-flight hardware and design instruments for telescopes and satellites.

-The PhD program in astrophysics is designed to develop creative scholarship and prepare students for professional careers in astrophysics, astronomy or related fields.
+The PhD program in astrophysics develops creative scholarship in students and prepares them for professional careers in astrophysics, astronomy or related fields.

 Graduate students in astrophysics become leaders in observational and theoretical research; they participate in NASA- and NSF-funded space missions and study topics such as how stars are born and die, how galaxies interact and evolve, and how the universe changed as it developed from its earliest beginnings.

-The program's world-class faculty have research expertise across the full breadth of astrophysics including the solar system, stars, and galaxies from the Milky Way to the most distant galaxies in the universe.
+The program's world-class faculty have research expertise across the full breadth of astrophysics including the solar system, stars and galaxies from the Milky Way and the most distant galaxies in the universe.
 Current ASU research applies both computational and observational approaches to the exploration of a range of topics such as fundamental cosmology and whether there is life on exoplanets.

 At a Glance: program details

 - Location: Tempe campus